ClarenceXu/CarND-Behavioral-Cloning-P3/writeup_report.md

 After several times testing with autonomous mode using various trained model file, I found that the validation loss is not a great indication of how well it drives.

-Sometimes, a trained model file with a higher loss (less epochs) has a better process in the test run.
+Sometimes, a trained model file with a higher loss (less epochs) performs better in the autonomous run.

 Thus I used ModelCheckpoint to save each best result while training.
 And I used different saved model file to see which one drives the best.